 Città Morte: Ghost towns of Italy

-Roofless buildings, no plumbing or electricity, streets too narrow for the smallest Fiat, winds blowing trash and debris through empty windows - these are some of the images one experiences while exploring Italy's Città Morte, the dead cities.
+Roofless buildings, no plumbing or electricity, streets too narrow for the smallest Fiat, winds blowing trash and debris through empty windows - these are some of the images one experiences while exploring Italy's Città Morte, or dead cities.
 Better known to English speakers as Ghost Towns, many of these locations were abandoned after earthquakes reduced the major buildings to rubble.
-The citizens often decided, or were forced by the government to move to a new location instead of rebuilding.
-Whether it was a natural disaster, lack of modern conveniences, or simply the dwindling of an elderly population, Città Morte can be found across the country.
+Citizens often decided, or were forced by the government, to move to a new location instead of rebuilding.
+Whether it was a natural disaster, lack of modern conveniences, or simply the dwindling of an elderly population to cause their abandonment, Città Morte can be found across the entire country.

-However some of these Città Morte have been given a second lease of life as artist colonies or, more often, as a refuge for squatters and illegal immigrants.
+However, some of these Città Morte have been given a second lease of life as artist colonies or, more often, as a refuge for squatters and illegal immigrants.
 There are possibly hundreds of abandoned villages and small towns throughout Italy, with a larger concentration in the impoverished and seismically active portions of the south.
-Below are some of the best-knownamong them, which can still be visited.
+Below are some of the best-known among them, which can still be visited today.

 This abandoned estate and former town located in Lazio is better known today for its botanical gardens, but certainly qualifies as a Città Morta.
-Giardini di Ninfa, as it is known today, was once the fairly substantial medieval town of Ninfa.
-The town, whose roots date back to Roman times, later became part of the Caetani family estate before family wars and deadly malaria left the town crumbling and abandoned in the 14th Century.
-The last surviving descendants of the Caetani used the crumbling ruins as the scene for an English Style botanical garden beginning in the 1920's.
-Today, the Giardini di Ninfa are popular with gardening lovers thanks to its picture perfect romantic setting of bridge-covered waterways, ruined churches covered in shrubbery and all types of exotic plantlife.
-With the last of the Caetani line passing on, the Giardini di Ninfa is now operated by the Fondazione Roffredo Caetani in conjunction with the conservationist group WWF.
+Giardino di Ninfa, as it is known today, was once the fairly substantial medieval town of Ninfa.
+The town, whose roots date back to Roman times, later became part of the Caetani family's estate before family wars and deadly malaria left the it crumbling and abandoned in the 14th century.
+In the 1920's, the last surviving descendants of the Caetani used the crumbling ruins as the scene for an English Style botanical garden.
+Today, the Giardino di Ninfa is popular with gardening lovers, because of their picture-perfect, romantic settings, completed by bridge-covered waterways, ruined churches roped in shrubbery and many types of exotic plantlife.
+With the last of the Caetanis' passing, the Giardino di Ninfa is now operated by the Fondazione Roffredo Caetani in conjunction with the conservationist group WWF.

 see also Ninfa Gardens

-This medieval Calabrian town has been deserted for decades because of its location, threatened by both earthquakes and landslides.
-Pentidattilo means "five fingers" and is so named for the pillars of rock hanging ominously above it.
-Since Pentidattilo was evacuated before a major catastrophe, the town is in remarkably good shape in comparison to some of the other Città Morte.
+This medieval Calabrian town has been deserted for decades because of its location, threatened by earthquakes and landslides.
+Pentedattilo means "five fingers" and is named so for the pillars of rock hanging ominously above it.
+Since Pentedattilo was evacuated before a major catastrophe, the town is in remarkably good shape in comparison to some of the other Città Morte.
 Many buildings still have their roofs, including the town church and visitors may wonder why it was abandoned.
 Today, an organization is trying to restructure Pentidattilo, and recently this ghost town has become the location of a Film Festival.
-However, one look at the looming fingers of rock overhead, make it is easy to realize how even the slightest earth tremor could send the mountain crashing down upon the city itself.
+However, one look at the looming fingers of rock overhead, make it easy to realize how even the slightest earth tremor could send the mountain crashing down upon the town itself.

 By Justin Demetri